 If you want to keep up with all the Polish hockey action, make sure to follow us on Twitter @PolandHockey, like our Facebook page, and add us on Instagram @PolishPuck_.

-2 thoughts on “Polish Club Polonia Bytom Has Released Five Russian Players After they Refuse to Condemn Attack on Ukraine”
+2 responses to “Polish Club Polonia Bytom Has Released Five Russian Players After they Refuse to Condemn Attack on Ukraine”